 It has been almost 11 years since the first official Bitcoin trades in July of 2010.
 Its price has experienced quite a run.
 Although controversial, cryptocurrencies have firmly taken hold of the current investing landscape, won hearts and minds of groups of investors, suggesting they are here to stay for longer than many have anticipated.
 As more data becomes available, it is interesting to check on them from a historical, quantitative and trading perspective.

 All data below comes from the extremely useful charting and market data site Stooq, via their cryptocurrency screener and historical data functionality.
-At the moment [May 2021] there have exactly 110 cryptocurrency data series available, of which I've excluded stablecoins pegged to a specific fiat currency (mostly USD) and one particular coin exhibiting frequent severe price jumps, to arrive at a total of 102 assets.
+At the moment [May 2021] there are exactly 110 cryptocurrency data series available, of which I've excluded stablecoins pegged to a specific fiat currency (mostly USD) and one particular coin exhibiting frequent severe price jumps, to arrive at a total of 102 assets.
 The complete list is accessible here.

 The total number of listed cryptocurrencies worldwide is over 5000 assets.
 It is possible to access historical price data of most of these coins (solving the problems of database bias and survivorship bias), but it is beyond the scope of this short exercise.

 For illustration purposes, the chart below is constructed around Bitcoin (BTC), as this is the first and still most actively traded cryptocurrency.
 All other coins' prices have been rescaled to start at the exact price point that Bitcoin was on the day of their first trade.
 This enables convenient comparisons between the coins and BTC.
 Select any of the cryptocurrencies from the list below, the coins are sorted in order of appearance (date of first available data).
 Data ends on May 5, 2021.